LATEST: Covid-19 pandemic infection figures for Laois and neighbouring counties

 Coronavirus cases in Laois and neighbouring counties

-Laois has had another day free of new officially confirmed Covid-19 infections.
-Elsewhere there has been no new cases in any neighbouring counties.
+Irish Covid-19 report showed that Laois has reached 27 days free of new officially confirmed Covid-19 infections.

-The most recent county by county data published on the live Covid-19 Dashboard shows that the total number of infections recorded in Laois remains at 265 as of Friday, July 17.
+The county remains at 265 cases in total, as of Saturday, July 18.

-The county breakdown is published daily by the Department of Health for the National Public Health Emergency Team (NPHET) but are two days behind the daily national figures.
+However, the county by county data is published two days behind national figures.
+The figures do not include a new case of the virus which was confirmed in Laois on Sunday in Portlaoise hospital.
+Read more here.

 Offaly stands at 486 - no change.